 Country Picnic with Two Young Couples

-Watteau’s La Collation was engraved in reverse by Jacques Moyreau.
-The print was announced by Edme Gersaint, first in the August 1729 issue of the Mercure (p.
+Watteau’s La Colation was engraved in reverse by Jacques Moyreau.
+The print was announced by Edme Gersaint, first in the August 1729 issue of the Mercure de France (p.
 1820) and again in the June 1731 issue (p.
 1564).

-Nothing is known about the provenance of La Collation, not even from the time in the early eighteenth century when it was engraved.
+Nothing is known about the provenance of La Colation, not even from the time in the early eighteenth century when it was engraved.

 Mariette, “Notes manuscrites,” 4: fol.192.

 Goncourt, Catalogue raisonné (1875), cat.
 118.